Non-free curves on Fano varieties: Introduction

 \subsection{Main results}

-Our main result shows that all non-free curves come from morphisms $f: Y \to X$ which increase the Fujita invariant.
+The first part of Geometric Manin's Conjecture predicts that all non-free curves come from morphisms $f: Y \to X$ which increase the Fujita invariant, and our results verify this prediction over the field $\mathbb C$ of complex numbers.
 It is the analogue in the absolute setting of \cite[Theorem 1.3]{LRT22}.
 Before stating our main theorem, let us introduce one piece of terminology we use frequently: let $Y \to T$ be a morphism between quasi-projective varieties such that a general fiber is irreducible.
 Let $Z \to T$ be any morphism between algebraic varieties such that the image meets with the Zariski open locus parametrizing irreducible fibers.
 Then the fiber product $Z\times_T Y$ admits a unique irreducible component dominating $B$ which we call the ``main component.''
 With this terminology, here is our main theorem: